How to Install the PnP PowerShell Module for SharePoint Online?

 register pnp managementshellaccess consenturl

-Finally, You can verify the installation by getting a list of PnP PowerShell cmdlets:
+Finally, You can verify the installation by getting a list of PnP PowerShell commands:

 Get-Command -Module PnP.Powershell

 How do I use PnP PowerShell in SharePoint Online?
-Once you are done with the above steps, You can connect to SharePoint Online through PnP PowerShell scripts with username and password as:
+Once you are done with the above steps, You can connect to SharePoint Online through PnP PowerShell scripts with username and password with the following commands:

 #Connect to PnP Online